Constitution of the British Commission for Military History

 Committee and Officers.

-16. The General Committee shall consist of not less than four nor more than twelve ordinary members of the Commission (including officers) who shall be elected annually at the Annual General Meeting of the Commission.
+- The General Committee shall consist of not less than four nor more than twelve ordinary members of the Commission (including officers) who shall be elected for four-year terms at the Annual General Meeting of the Commission.
+No member may serve more than two consecutive four-year terms in one position on the GC.
 If there is more than one candidate for a position on the General Committee, then candidates for this position will be asked to make a statement in support of their candidature of not more than 250 words, this statement being circulated to members with the other AGM papers.
-Voting shall be by show of hands except where a secret ballot is requested by a simple majority of Members present.
-Members of the General Committee shall go out of office in every year but shall be eligible for re-election.
+Voting shall be by show of hands except where a secret ballot is requested by a simple majority of members present.
+Members of the General Committee shall remain in post for four years without further election but at every AGM it will be possible for the AGM to pass a motion of no confidence in any officer or GC member.
+A successful motion, that is one that passes by a simple majority of members at an AGM, removes that officer or GC member from their post immediately.
+At the end of their first four-year term, any officer or GC member may stand for that post again but they may not stand for a consecutive third term.
 It shall not be necessary to fill all General Committee vacancies beyond the minimum.

 Subscriptions, Charges and Accounts.

 - The General Committee shall have the power to propose any annual subscription for payment by ordinary members and any such proposal be approved by simple majority vote of the membership in General Meeting before any such charge or change is made.
 At the discretion of the General Committee a member may be allowed to pay a reduced subscription for any period of membership less than a full year.

 - Annual subscriptions shall be payable on election as provided in these rules, and thereafter without demand on 1 January in every year.
 The General Committee may terminate the membership of any ordinary member whose annual subscription remains unpaid on the 1 March.